Central Bank Reserves and Currency Volatility

 Abstract

-We investigate the effects of Central Bank interventions which are designed to smooth exchange rate volatility but are not aimed at a particular trend level.
+We investigate the effects of sterilized Central Bank interventions designed to smooth exchange rate volatility but not aimed at a particular trend level.
 We present a model in which the intervention flow is a non-linear mapping of the market order flow.
-Simulations show that small daily drifts, Brexit-led in the case of Bank of England and commodity-driven in the Central Bank of Brazil, lead to major impacts on both the stock of foreign reserves and the distribution of currency returns.
-The likelihood of this increases with the Central Bank's inability to adopt a neutral policy regarding the drifts.
+Simulations show that small daily drifts, precautionary-led accumulation in the case of the Bank of England, and commodity-driven in the Central Bank of Brazil, lead to major impacts on both the stock of foreign reserves and the distribution of currency returns.
+The likelihood of a major impact increases with the Central Bank's inability/unwillingness to adopt a neutral policy regarding the drifts.

 Keywords: exchange rate, central bank interventions, reserve accumulation